netuno-org/doc/docs/academy/server/database/db-form-operations.md

 ---
-id: form-query
+id: db-form-operations
-title: Form Query
+title: Form and Database Operations
-sidebar_label: Form Query
+sidebar_label: DB Form
 ---

+## IN DEVELOPMENT

+Please note that this is an experimental phase, so each new version of Netuno may have major changes, and backward compatibility is not guaranteed.

 ## Before You Starting

 Before proceeding, check that there are notions of SQL, relationships between tables such as `Many To One`, `One To Many` and so on.
 Furthermore, prior knowledge of Netuno's Forms and how they are organized is necessary to get the most out of the Query object.

 > `Query` is only available on Netuno from version `v7:20240606.1441`.

 ## Introduction